BrownKnight/STRUDEL/README.md

 ENKEL is the internal/external-facing api layer designed to support interoperability with external services such as the [APPLE](https://github.com/benjaminjellis/APPLE) prediction engine.
 ENKEL also functions as the back-end for the STRUDEL front end, providing support for entity CRUD operations via the STRU*DAL* component.

+ ### API Documentation
+ For basic API Documentation, [see ENKEL's README here](ENKEL/README.md).
+ Advancded documentation can be found using Swagger.

 ## STRUDAL